lingqianmeng/ChernoCppTutorialCodes/README.md

 # ChernoCppTutorialCodes

 This repository contains C++ examples inspired by **The Cherno's C++ series**, organized by topic for easy navigation and learning.
-Each folder under `src` represents a concept withThis repository contains C++ examples inspired by **The Cherno's C++ series**, organized by topic for easy navigation and learning.
 Each folder under `src` represents a concept with a minimal, runnable example.

 ---
 Each folder contains: